jouellnyc/Porsche_L9110/README.md

 ## Third Spin
 Things went better.
 After placing the battery pack closer to the center of gravity, the car followed the steps significantly more smoothly.

 <A href="https://github.com/jouellnyc/Porsche_L9110/raw/main/media/third_spin.mp4">Third Spin Video</A>

+## Fourth Spin
+After correcting the left and right turns, the api was complete and minimally viable.
+The car can move forward, backward, turn left and turn right.